In ordinary relationships

 Speak, listen, and respond to other people with the same fairness, patience, and respect you would want from them.

-The Golden Rule is the moral principle that we should treat other people as we would want to be treated ourselves.
-It is simple, memorable, and widely recognized, but it also has real depth: it asks us to imagine another person's position before we speak, judge, punish, or act.
+It is simple, memorable, and widely recognised, but it also has real depth: it asks us to imagine another person's position before we speak, judge, punish, or act.

 The rule appears in both positive and negative forms.
 The positive form asks us to do good to others; the negative form tells us not to do to others what we ourselves would hate.
 The positive form is more demanding because it requires active generosity, not merely restraint.